yaxlee/TerrainNav/README.md

 ## Run

-The executable is `dgvi_slam_app`.
-It accepts a dataset in the layout above, and an optional output directory.
-The standard reader accepts either a sequence directory containing `mav0/` or `mav0/` itself.
-Explicit DEM raster paths remain available as an override. `-rpg` selects the inherited RPG reader (without DEM).

 | Included profile | Purpose |
 |---|---|
 | [Field](config/field.yaml) | Self-collected monocular visual-inertial data with geodetic GNSS |